Lost and Found Pet Guide

 - Check lost & found ads daily.

 Check the “Lost & Found” ads daily.
 Consider placing an announcement in local newspapers.
-Lost pet ads in the San Antonio Express-News starts at $16.58 per 4 days.
+Lost pet ads in the San Antonio Express-News starts at $16.58 for 4 days.

 - Visit your local city animal shelter.

-Visit the City of San Antonio’s Animal Care Services (ACS) and local animal shelters with your flyers and any other information that helps to identify your pet.
-Pets that arrive at ACS are provided with on average 7 to 10 days of stay if microchipped, but shorter if they are not.
+Visit the City of San Antonio’s Animal Care Services (ACS) located at 4710 Hwy 151 and all other local animal shelters.
+Bring your flyers and any other information that helps to identify your pet.

 Always use caution when handling or approaching a found animal.
 Remember, an animal that may initially appear sweet with us but may act completely different when trying to be rescued.
 If they pet is displaying behaviors that could jeopardize your safety, please leave the area and call 311.
 For your safety and to reduce disease, it is a good idea to keep your pets and a found pet separate while finding their owners.